auth0/laravel-auth0/README.md

 |             |                 | 8.1         | Feb 2024     |
 |             |                 | 8.0         | Nov 2023     |

-Deprecations of EOL'd language or framework versions are not considered a breaking change, as Composer handles these scenarios elegantly.
-Legacy applications will stop receiving updates from us, but will continue to function on those unsupported SDK versions.
-Please ensure your PHP environment and Laravel framework dependencies always remain up to date.
+We drop support for Laravel and PHP versions when they reach end-of-life and cease receiving security fixes from Laravel and the PHP Foundation, whichever comes first.
+Please ensure your environment remains up to date so you can continue receiving updates for PHP and this SDK.

 ## Octane Support